InfOmics/EasyCircR/README.md

 <!--te-->

-# EasyCirc
+# EasyCircR

 ## Overview

-EasyCirc combines the detection and reconstruction of circular RNAs (circRNAs) with the exon-intron split analysis (
-) by the means of miRNA response element (MREs) prediction.
+EasyCircR combines the detection and reconstruction of circular RNAs (circRNAs) with the exon-intron split analysis (EISA) by the means of miRNA response element (MREs) prediction.

 Starting from RNA-seq data, it uses CIRI-full for the reconstruction of